CoderSchool-IronMan/FindYourHouse/README.md

-# Project 4 - *Name of App Here*
+# Final Project - FindYourHouse

-**Name of your app** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
-The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).
+**FindYourHouse** is an android app that allows a user view the aparment projects on a map with rating and comments from other users.

 Time spent: **X** hours spent in total